-Requests for data may limit the data selection by specifying a source, for example, a specific user.
-Account roles are also valid source selectors.
-For example, to obtain data originating from either a meter data company or user 42, include the following:
+Requests for data may filter by source.
+FlexMeasures keeps track of the data source (the data's author, for example, a user, forecaster or scheduler belonging to a given organisation) of time series data.
+For example, to obtain data originating from data source 42, include the following:

 '''

 {

-"sources": ["MDC", "42"],
+"source": 42,

 }

 '''